All Episodes

 So you have to live there.

-You have to go to dinner there, you have to pal around at the bars and the cocktail parties in order to be of Washington.
+You have to pow around at the bars and the cocktail parties in order to be of Washington.

-What you do as a senator for 30 some odd plus years when that's all you've done, there's nobody near the Democrat ticket that's run a business, it's met a payroll that's done anything but be in government and see to it that it's as big and as powerful and as intrusive in people's lives as possible.
+What you do as a senator for 30 some odd plus years when that's all you've done, there's nobody near the Democrat ticket that's run a business, that's met a payroll, that's done anything but be in government and see to it that it's as big and as powerful and as intrusive in people's lives as possible.

-I mean, this is uh you get they're gonna introduce Barry.
+I mean, this is you could, they're going to introduce Barry.

 By the way, they're saying at their convention that the purpose is to introduce Obama to Americans.